 by Leon Pantenburg

 Before writing anything, though, consider who the note will be entrusted to.
-It must be a reliable person who can be relied upon to contact the proper authorities if you don’t show up as scheduled.
+It must be a reliable person who will contact the proper authorities if you don’t show up as scheduled.

 The standard style for an informative news story (which is what this note is) is based on the “Five Ws.”
 This model is taught in journalism schools, and the name refers to: Who, What, Where, Why and When.